metaplex-foundation/developer-hub/src/pages/core/guides/javascript/how-to-create-a-core-nft-asset-with-javascript.md

 updated: '06-18-2024'
 ---

-This guide will teach you how to create a **Core NFT Asset** on Solana using the Metaplex `@metaplex-foundation/mpl-core` package.
+This guide will demonstrate the use of the  `@metaplex-foundation/mpl-core` Javascript SDK package to create a **Core NFT Asset** using the Metaplex Core onchain program.

 {% callout title="What is Core?" %}